 Communication and Internet

 Phones on the BSNL network work best, but Airtel and Vodafone also have towers here.
 Many cafes offer WiFi facility, but it can be slow and expensive.

-Island Supermarket (Kunju’s supermarket) is the largest one stop shop at the market in Village No. 3.
+Hi-land Supermarket (Kunju’s supermarket) is the largest one-stop-shop at the market in Village No. 3.
 Basic supplies can be bought in the bazaar stores – do not forget your tube of insect and mosquito repellent.
 One can even buy a hammock in the bazaar, beach accessories, and artificial jewellery among others can be found in the souvenir shops.

 Havelock is arguably one of the safest places in the whole of India.
-The Andaman and Nicobar Police(ANP) force is an efficient one maintaining a favorable law and and order.
-Bribing an officer on duty is out of question.
+The Andaman and Nicobar Police(ANP) force is an efficient one maintaining a favourable law and order.
+Bribing an officer on duty is out of the question.

 ANP Havelock number: 03192-282405